softvis-research/jqa-githubissues-plugin/README.md

 [![Build Status](https://travis-ci.com/softvis-research/jqa-githubissues-plugin.svg?branch=master)](https://travis-ci.com/softvis-research/jqa-githubissues-plugin)
 [![codecov](https://codecov.io/gh/softvis-research/jqa-githubissues-plugin/branch/master/graph/badge.svg)](https://codecov.io/gh/softvis-research/jqa-githubissues-plugin)

-This is a GitHub issue scanner for [jQAssistant](https://jqassistant.org/).
+This is a [GitHub](https://github.com/) issue scanner for [jQAssistant](https://jqassistant.org/).
-It enables jQAssistant to scan and analyze GitHub issues.
+It enables jQAssistant to scan and analyze [GitHub](https://github.com/) issues.

 ## Getting Started

+Download the jQAssistant command line tool for your system: [jQAssistant - Get Started](https://jqassistant.org/get-started/).

+Next download the latest version from the release tab.
+Put the `jqa-githubissues-plugin-*.jar` into the plugins folder of the jQAssistant commandline tool.

-To use the __GitHub-Issues__ plugin create a file named `githubissues.xml`.
+Create a file named `githubissues.xml`.
 The plugin can scan multiple repositories owned by different users.
 Please note that the [GitHub REST-API](https://developer.github.com/v3/) requires login credentials to access any of its functions.
 Therefore, login credentials must be provided per